locize/blog/source/_posts/gatsby-i18n.md

 With [v21](https://www.i18next.com/misc/migration-guide#v20.x.x-to-v21.0.0) i18next streamlined the suffix with the one used in the [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules/PluralRules).
 In environments where the [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules) API  is not available (like older Android devices), you may need to [polyfill](https://github.com/eemeli/intl-pluralrules) the [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules) API.
-In case it is not available it will fallback to the [i18next JSON format v3](https://www.i18next.com/misc/json-format#i-18-next-json-v3) plural handling.
+In case it is not available it will fall back to the [i18next JSON format v3](https://www.i18next.com/misc/json-format#i-18-next-json-v3) plural handling.
 And if your json is already using the new suffixes, your plural keys will probably not be shown.

 *tldr;*